dlang-community/D-Scanner/README.md

 	$ dscanner --imports helloworld.d
 	std.stdio

+### Syntax Check
+The "--syntaxCheck" option prints a listing of any errors or warnings found while lexing or parsing the given source file.
+It does not do any semantic analysis and it does not compile the code.

 ### Line of Code Count
 The "--sloc" or "-l" option prints the number of lines of code in the file.
 Instead of simply printing the number of line breaks, this counts the number of